Official (Canadian football): Down Judge/Head Linesman

-The down judge (DJ; head linesman (H or HL) in amateur football) stands at one end of the line of scrimmage (usually the side opposite the press box), looking for possible offsides, encroachment and other fouls before the snap.
+The down judge (DJ; formerly the head linesman (H or HL)) stands at one end of the line of scrimmage (usually the side opposite the press box), looking for possible offsides, encroachment and other fouls before the snap.
 As the play develops, he is responsible for judging the action near his sideline, including whether a player is out of bounds.
 During the start of passing plays, he is responsible for watching the receivers near his sideline to a point 5-7 yards beyond the line of scrimmage.

 He marks the forward progress of the ball and is in charge of the chain crew in regard to its duties.
 In addition to the general equipment listed above, the down judge also carries a chain clip that is used by the chain crew in order to properly place the chains and ensure an accurate spot when measuring for a first down.

 Prior to 2018, the CFL referred to the position as the head linesman.